run-ai/docs/docs/developer/cluster-api/submit-yaml.md

 3. Namespace: Replace `runai-team-a` with the name of the Run:ai namespace for the specific Project (typically `runai-<Project-Name>`).
 4. Job name as appears in Run:ai.
 Can provide name, or create automatically if name prefix is configured.

-Change the namespace and run: `kubectl apply -f job1.yaml`
+Change the namespace and run: `kubectl apply -f training1.yaml`

-Run: `runai list workloads` (or using the older syntax: `runai list workloads`) to see the new Workload.
+Run: `runai list workloads` to see the new Workload.

-Run: `kubectl delete -f job1.yaml` to delete the Workload.
+Run: `kubectl delete -f training1.yaml` to delete the Workload.

 ## Creating a YAML syntax from a CLI command